easyretrofit/retrofit-spring-boot-starter/README.md

 ### Single Retrofit instance

-Create a single Retrofit instance When the Retrofit configuration is the same and only the prefix part of the `baseUrl` is different
+Create a single Retrofit instance When the Retrofit configuration is the same and only the SUFFIX part of the `baseUrl` is different

 You can refer